QuantEcon/lecture-python-programming.myst/lectures/python_by_example.md

 In fact, you can find and explore the directory for NumPy on your computer easily enough if you look around.

-The directory can be different based on the system of the machine and the version of python.

 You can check the location of your  `__init__.py` for NumPy in python by running the code:

 ```{code-block} ipython